-The rest of the paper is structured with Section 2 to provide a comprehensive review of relevant literature.
-The research methods used in eliciting data and analysing the data are presented and justified in Section 3.
-Sections 4 and 5 detail the presentation of the findings and profiling of the case study organisations and participants respectively.
-Section 6 consists of a discussion of the study's findings.
-The study's conclusion and implications of the study are further articulated in Section 6.
+The rest of the article is structured in the following manner: the next section provides a comprehensive review of relevant literature.
+The research methods used in eliciting data and analysing the data are presented and justified in the Research Methodology section.
+The next two sections detail the presentation of the findings and profiling of the case study organisations and participants, respectively.
+Another section consists of a discussion of the study's findings.
+The study's conclusion and implications of the study are further articulated in this section.

-2.0 REVIEW OF RELATED LITERATURE
+REVIEW OF RELATED LITERATURE

-2.1 Capital Budgeting Process
+Capital Budgeting Process

-Capital budgeting practices are central to the survival of firms (Bennouna et al. 2010).
-These practices inform capital decisions made by firms and in turn, make a significant impact on the firm's performance in the long-term (Fehrenbacher et al., 2020).
-The capital budgeting process is described as the process of establishing which investment projects will culminate in the maximisation of shareholder value (Hermes et al. 2007; Sospeter et al., 2021).
+Capital budgeting practices are central to the survival of firms (Bennouna, Meredith and Marchant, 2010).
+These practices inform capital decisions made by firms and in turn, make a significant impact on the firm's performance in the longterm (Fehrenbacher, Kaplan and Moulang, 2020).
+The capital budgeting process is described as the process of establishing which investment projects will culminate in the maximisation of shareholder value (Hermes, Smid and Yao, 2007; Sospeter, Rwelamila and Constantine, 2021).

-The process consists of eight distinct yet interrelated phases, namely - strategic planning, identification of the investment opportunities, preliminary screening of identified projects, financial appraisal of screened projects, consideration of qualitative factors in project evaluation, final accept/reject decision of projects, project implementation, and post-implementation audit/project reviews (Batra and Verma 2014).
-The strategic planning phase consists of all processes involved in the definition of the firm's strategy and understanding of available resources, and the identification of opportunities phase focuses on the articulation of possible investment opportunities or projects, which align to the firm's strategic objectives.
+The process consists of eight distinct yet interrelated phases, namely, strategic planning, identification of the investment opportunities, preliminary screening of identified projects, financial appraisal of screened projects, consideration of qualitative factors in project evaluation, final accept/reject decision of projects, project implementation and post-implementation audit/project reviews (Batra and Verma, 2014).
+The strategic planning phase consists of all processes involved in the definition of the firm's strategy and understanding of available resources and the identification of opportunities phase focuses on the articulation of possible investment opportunities or projects, which align to the firm's strategic objectives.

 The CBTs remain central to the success of CBP implementation in firms.
-CBTs are classified into two main categories, namely - Sophisticated CBT (SCBT), and Non-Sophisticated CBT (NSCBT) methods (Hermes et al, 2007, Sarwary 2019).
-The SCBT techniques, such as NPV and IRR utilize discounted cash flow (DCF) analysis, while the NSCBT techniques like PPM and ARR do not.
+CBT are classified into two main categories, namely, sophisticated CBT (SCBT) and non-sophisticated CBT (NSCBT) methods (Hermes, Smid and Yao, 2007; Sarwary, 2019).
+The SCBT techniques, such as NPV and IRR utilise discounted cash flow (DCF) analysis, while the NSCBT techniques like PPM and ARR do not.
 Scholars have argued for the sole use of SCBT methods, highlighting their potential to engender increased capital investment and long-term earnings for the firm (Kengatharan, 2016) while noting that the use of NSCBT might deter capital investments (Siziba and Hall, 2021).

-The choice of CBT to be implemented at a firm for capital investment decision-making is influenced by factors, including the preference of the manager, the nature of the risk assessment, the environment within the decision is being made, and the level of economic development (Hermes et al. 2007, Sarwary 2019).
-Ahmed (2013) identifies the firm's size revenues, profitability, leverage level, expenditure, familiarity with the project, resource availability, and the level of education of decision-makers, as factors likely to influence CBT preferences.
+The choice of CBT to be implemented at a firm for capital investment decision-making is influenced by factors, including the preference of the manager, the nature of the risk assessment, the environment within which the decision is being made and the level of economic development (Hermes, Smid and Yao, 2007; Sarwary, 2019).
+Ahmed (2013) identifies the firm's size revenues, profitability, leverage level, expenditure, familiarity with the project, resource availability and the level of education of decision-makers, as factors likely to influence CBT preferences.